 After Customer Service responds and confirms that you can proceed, install and configure Maple Network Tools on the new server.
 You can find instructions on how to do this here.

 - You will need to activate Maple Network Tools, and provide the new server name and port number.

 - The client license files that are installed in the following location by default

 C:\Program Files\Maple 2021\license\license.datwill need to have their server information on the line

 SERVER <server-name> ANY <port>updated to point to the new server and/or port.

 Note: This can be done through a software or file manager such as SCCM.

-Should you need to perform a concurrent migration, so that there is no down time for the clients accessing Maple, a manager/supervisor will need to make a request in writing.
+Should you need to perform a concurrent migration, (so that there is no down time for the clients accessing Maple) a manager/supervisor should make a request in writing.